 How to Transfer Files from Phone to Laptop without USB

 For most users, a USB cable is a go-to tool to transfer data from a smartphone to a computer or vice versa.
 But sometimes, you don't have a USB cable, or the USB drivers are not working correctly on your PC.

 That doesn't stop you from sharing the files when needed.
 Thanks to technological leaps, you have many ways to transfer data between your devices without using a data transfer cable.
 Here are a few proven methods to transfer files from phone to laptop without USB that work on all Android phones.

 Are you looking for the easiest way to transfer files from a phone to a laptop without a USB?
 Look no further, as AirDroid Personal offers all the exciting features to share unlimited data between phone and PC/laptop.

 Compared to other methods in the list, AirDroid Personal supports all types of files, including photos, videos, contacts, documents, and more.
 More so, it promises cross-platform data transfer at a lightning-fast speed.
 You can move files between Android, iPhone, Windows, and Mac with minimum hassles.

 Critical features of AirDroid Personal

 Here are some more advanced features you'd expect from its premium version:

-- Offers a one-click procedure to transfer files from phone to laptop without USB.
+- Quickly transfer files from Android/iPhone to laptop wirelessly.

 - The app supports cross-platform data transfer.